The Boundary of Amoebas: Characterization of the Extended Boundary

-As an initial key step in this section we finish the proof of Theorem \ref{Thm:Main1}, by showing that the implication formulated in \eqref{Equ:MainTheorem} in fact is an equivalence at least for all non-singular points of the contour of an amoeba.
-Afterwards, we point out that the approach used to prove Theorem \ref{Thm:Main1} allows an alternative description of amoebas, their contour and their boundary, by using the real locus of a variety of a particular ideal instead of critical points of the $\Log|\cdot |$ map and the logarithmic Gau\ss \ map.
+In the first part of this section we finish the proof of Theorem \ref{Thm:Main1}.
+Afterwards, we point out that the approach used to prove Theorem \ref{Thm:Main1} allows an alternative description of amoebas, their contour and their extended boundary by using the real locus of a variety of a particular ideal instead of critical points of the $\Log|\cdot |$ map and the logarithmic Gau\ss \ map.
 We formulate these results in Theorem \ref{Thm:BoundaryArbitraryDimension}.
-In particular, this alternative approach yields a natural decomposition of the amoeba basis space $\R^n$ given by the $0$-th Betti number of the real locus of the variety of the ideal mentioned above.
-In Theorem \ref{Thm:BettiDecompositionContour} we show that the intersections of the closures of the cells of the decomposition form exactly the contour of the corresponding amoeba respectively its boundary if one of the cells have $0$-th Betti number 0.\\
+This alternative approach also yields a decomposition of the ambient space of an amoeba, which is given by the $0$-th Betti number of the real locus of the variety of the ideal mentioned above.
+In Theorem \ref{Thm:BettiDecompositionContour} we show that the contour and the extended boundary of an amoeba arise as certain intersections of cells in this decomposition.\\

-In order to be able to complete the proof of Theorem \ref{Thm:Main1} we need to show respectively recall some important facts.
-First, we give a statement about the critical locus.
+To complete the proof of Theorem \ref{Thm:Main1} we need some facts.
+First, we characterize the critical locus of a hypersurface $\cV(f)$ with respect to the $\Log|\cdot|$ map.
+The following statement is known in the community, but unfortunately we did not find a reference.

 \begin{lemma} Let $f \in \C[\mathbf{z}]$ with $\cV(f) \subset (\C^*)^n$.
 Then the critical locus $S(f) \subset \cV(f)$ is a real algebraic $(n-1)$-variety in $\R^{2n}$. \end{lemma}